simonmichael/hledger/hledger/hledger.m4.md

   - one or more dots (period characters), each representing 0.25.
     These are the dots in "timedot".
     Spaces are ignored and can be used for grouping/alignment.

+  - one or more letters.
+These are like dots but they also generate a tag `t:` (short for "type") with the letter as its value, and a separate posting for each of the values.
+    This provides a second dimension of categorisation, viewable in reports with `--pivot t`.

 - **An optional comment** following a semicolon (a hledger-style [posting comment](#posting-comments)).

 There is some flexibility to help with keeping time log data and notes in the same file: